bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 * name: ``'point_draw'``
 * menu icon: |point_draw_icon|

-The ``PointDrawTool`` allows adding, dragging, and deleting point-like glyphs (of ``XYGlyph`` type) on one or more renderers by editing the underlying ``ColumnDataSource`` data.
-Like other drawing tools, the renderers that are to be edited must be supplied explicitly as a
+The ``PointDrawTool()`` allows you to add, drag, and delete point-like glyphs (of ``XYGlyph`` type) on one or more renderers by editing the underlying ``ColumnDataSource`` data.
+Like other drawing tools, you must pass the renderers to be edited as a list:
-list:

 .. code-block:: python